chanzuckerberg/single-cell-curation/schema/4.1.0/schema.md

 ## `uns` (Dataset Metadata)

 `uns` is a ordered dictionary with a `str` key.
+The size of the data stored as a value for a key in `uns` MUST NOT be zero.

 Curators MUST annotate the following keys and values in `uns`:

 ### title